Explosion Outside French Synagogue Triggers Terror Probe

-An explosion outside the Beth Yaacov synagogue in La Grande-Motte, a seaside resort near Montpellier, has led to the launch of a terror probe by French authorities.
-The blast, which occurred on Saturday morning, is being treated as a terror attack, and French President Emmanuel Macron condemned the incident as “an act of terror” in a statement on X, formerly known as Twitter.
+An explosion rocked the Beth Yaacov synagogue in La Grande-Motte, a popular seaside spot near Montpellier, sparking a terror investigation by French authorities.
+The blast struck on Saturday morning and is being treated as an “act of terror,” condemned by President Emmanuel Macron as such on X (formerly Twitter).

-Prime Minister Gabriel Attal and acting Interior Minister Gerald Darmanin both described the attack as an “antisemitic act” and ordered increased police protection at Jewish places of worship across the country.
-Attal emphasized that such violence would not be tolerated, stating, “In the face of antisemitism, in the face of violence, we will never allow ourselves to be intimidated.
+Prime Minister Gabriel Attal and Interior Minister Gerald Darmanin branded the blast an antisemitic act.
+They called for stepped-up police protection at Jewish sites nationwide.
+Attal vowed: “In the face of antisemitism, in the face of violence, we will never allow ourselves to be intimidated.”

-The explosion occurred during Shabbat, the Jewish day of rest, though no religious service was underway at the time.
-The Representative Council of Jewish Institutions in France (CRIF) condemned the blast as “an attempt to kill Jews.”
-CRIF President Yonathan Arfi said that the use of a gas canister near a place of worship signalled a clear intent to harm.
+The blast happened during Shabbat, though no service was in progress.
+CRIF, the French Jewish institutions’ council, denounced the attack as “an attempt to kill Jews.”
+CRIF President Yonathan Arfi pointed to the gas canister’s use near a place of worship as proof of deadly intent.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.